-To be eligible to hold the office of mayor, a candidate sha have resided continuously in the City of Fort Lauderdale as a permanent resident for at least six (6) mouchs immediated, preceding the date of qualification for such office, shall be a citizen of the United States of America and an elector of the City of Fort Lauderdale at the time of qualification for such office, shall be otherwise qualified or such office as provided for in this charter, shall hold no other public elective office, shall not be an officer, employed or serving any capacity with the city government of the City of Fort Lauderdale at the time of filing at andidate bath in accordance with Section 7.14 of this charter, and shall reside continuously as a permanent resident of the City of Fort Lauderdale during the term of office.
-Candidates for election as mayor shall comply with all the ples at legulations set forth in the charter as to their conduct.
-Any candidate for mayor or any mayor where the same possess the qualifications required herein shall forthwith forfeit his or her office or candidacy.
+To be eligible to hold the office of mayor, a candidate shall have resided continuously in the City of Fort Lauderdale as a permanent resident for at least six (6) months immediately preceding the date of qualification for such office, shall be a citizen of the United States of America and an elector of the City of Fort Lauderdale at the time of qualification for such office, shall be otherwise qualified for such office as provided for in this charter, shall hold no other public elective office, shall not be an officer, employee or serving any capacity with the city government of the City of Fort Lauderdale at the time of filing a candidate oath in accordance with Section 7.14 of this charter, and shall reside continuously as a permanent resident of the City of Fort Lauderdale during the term of office.
+Candidates for election as mayor shall comply with all the rules and regulations set forth in the charter as to their conduct.
+Any candidate for mayor or any mayor who shall cease to possess the qualifications required herein shall forthwith forfeit his or her office or candidacy.

-To be eligible to hold the owne of exy commissioner, a candidate shall have resided continuously as a permanent resident for at least six 60 nonus immediately preceding the date of qualification for such office, except that in any year in which there has een a reestablishment of city commission districts, a candidate for the office of city commission whose permanent residence in the City of Fort Lauderdale is in a different city commission district as a result of such rees ablishme to f the city commission districts may seek office as a city commissioner in the city commission district.
+To be eligible to hold the office of city commissioner, a candidate shall have resided continuously as a permanent resident for at least six (6) months immediately preceding the date of qualification for such office, except that in any year in which there has been a reestablishment of city commission districts, a candidate for the office of city commission whose permanent residence in the City of Fort Lauderdale is in a different city commission district as a result of such reestablishment of the city commission districts may seek office as a city commissioner in the city commission district.
 In addition, to be eligible to hold the office of city commission, a candidate shall be a citizen of the United States of America and an elector of the City of Fort Lauderdale at the time of qualification for such office, shall be otherwise qualified for such office as provided in this charter, shall hold no other public elective office, shall not be an officer, employee, or serving in any capacity in the government of the City of Fort Lauderdale at the time of filing a candidate oath in accordance with section 7.14 of this charter, and shall reside continuously as a permanent resident of the district to which such commissioner is elected during the term of office.
 Candidates for election as city commission or any city commissioner who shall cease to possess the qualifications required herein shall for this or her office or candidacy.